lixi-ui/lixi-ui-vue/src/components/message-box/doc/index.en-US.md

 <setup>

   import { defineComponent } from 'vue';
-  import { ElMessageBox } from 'element-plus';
+  import { LxMessageBox } from 'element-plus';

   export default defineComponent({
     setup() {

       const open = () => {
-        ElMessageBox.alert('This is a message', 'Title', {
+        LxMessageBox.alert('This is a message', 'Title', {
           confirmButtonText: 'OK',
           callback: (action) => {
             this.$message({